wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3. Liberty operations

-Now you will work with Liberty from an operational point of view.
+Now, you work with Liberty from an operational point of view.
 Development has handed over a Liberty server package to you.
 The server package contains all necessary configuration to run the application called **simpleweb**.
 The provided server package is typically not production-ready, as it is likely not portable between stages and does not fulfill the requirements regarding security and so on.

-In this part of the lab, you will explore how to create configuration snippets and how to administer Liberty from the command line.
-But first you will explore the server package and get an understanding about dynamic updates.
+In this part of the lab, you explore how to create configuration snippets and how to administer Liberty from the command line.
+But first you explore the server package and get an understanding about dynamic updates.

 ### 3.1 Explore the server package

-You will now explore the Liberty server package to get a better understanding how to use it, in addition you will use it to learn more about **Liberty administration from the command line** and **Liberty dynamic updates**.
+You explore the Liberty server package to get a better understanding how to use it, in addition you use it to learn more about **Liberty administration from the command line** and **Liberty dynamic updates**.

 <table>
 <tbody>
 <tr class="odd">
 <td width=80><img src="./images/media/info.png" alt="sign-info" /></td>
 <td>
-<p>In this section, you will use the <strong>server run</strong> command instead of the <strong>server start</strong> command.
-This will allow you to see the logs immediately instead of having to use a tail command.
-It will also allow you to stop the Liberty server via <strong>CTRL+C</strong>
+<p>In this section, you use the <strong>server run</strong> command instead of the <strong>server start</strong> command.
+This allows you to see the logs immediately instead of having to use a tail command.
+It also allows you to stop the Liberty server via <strong>CTRL+C</strong>
 </p></td>
 </tr>
 </tbody>